yasmeen45/yasmeen45/README.md

 ### Hi there 👋

 I'm Yasmeen!
 I'm a student at UBC.
-I'm Passionate about Computer Science :)

 Skills:
 - C++
 - Java
-- HTML and CSS
+- HTML/CSS
-- JavaScript
+- JavaScript/TypeScript

 <!--
 **yasmeen45/yasmeen45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.